 About Symmetrical

-Symmetrical offers easy, automated payroll services with the support of payroll experts to help you:
+Symmetrical is a better way to run payroll and HR admin.
+We offer easy, automated services with the support of payroll experts to help you:

 Sources